ananyajaiswal264/project2/README.md

 # newproject
-this project was created using local device
+this project was created using local device. created by ananya jaiswal